connectrpc/connectrpc.com/docs/faq.md

 the body, the Connect protocol lets us make unary RPCs with web browsers, cURL, or any other HTTP client.

-### How do I serve gRPC services when they are already written in a language that doesn't have a Connect implementation?

-Envoy is a popular and battle-tested proxy that supports gRPC very well.
-It's widely used, sometimes under the hood, of projects like Contour or Istio.
+### How do I use the Connect protocol to call existing gRPC servers?

+Most Connect implementations support the gRPC protocol, so you have a choice:

+- Use the Connect runtime, but configure your client to use the gRPC protocol, or
+- Use the Connect runtime and Connect protocol, and have Envoy automatically handle the Connect-to-gRPC translation.
+Envoy is a popular and widely used proxy.

 Envoy v1.26 ships with a Connect-gRPC bridge that allows clients to speak the Connect protocol (including GET requests) to existing gRPC servers.
 You can find